 For example, if you want to test the steering wheel, you will select the “Power Steering Control Module (PSCM).”
 In our case, we are trying to test the driver window.
 Therefore, we will choose the “Body Control Module (BCM).”

-Step 6: The next menu will contain all the functions that you can do to the selected system.
+Step 6: The next menu will contain all the functions you can do to the selected system.
 You can simply view its information.
 You can read and clear its trouble codes.
 There’s even the option to pull live data streams or perform special functions.